saranyaravichander/IoMT-Workshop/README.md

 # Workshop Breakdown

 ## 1. Successful setup of Azure Sphere device

-> a.
-Setup an Azure Sphere Tenant
+1. Setup an Azure Sphere Tenant
-> 	b.
-Access our Azure Sphere Tenant
+2. Access our Azure Sphere Tenant
-	> c.
-Update the OS on our Azure Sphere device
+3. Update the OS on our Azure Sphere device
-	> d.
-Claim our Azure Sphere device to our tenant
+4. Claim our Azure Sphere device to our tenant
-	> e.
-Configure the Wi-Fi on our device and verify that it’s connected to a Wi-Fi network
+5. Configure the Wi-Fi on our device and verify that it’s connected to a Wi-Fi network
-> 	f.
-Enable-development mode on device
+6. Enable-development mode on device

 ## 2. Run a program on the Sphere device to extract sensor data

-> a.
-Pull an Azure Sphere project down from GitHub
+ 1. Pull an Azure Sphere project down from GitHub
-	> b.
-Review the different build options in the project
+ 2. Review the different build options in the project  c.
-	> c.
 Build and run the project

 ## 3. Set up IoT Central application

-> a.
-Create an IoT Central application from a template
+1. Create an IoT Central application from a template
-> b.
-Provision our device to the IoT Central application
+2. Provision our device to the IoT Central application
-> c.
-Configure the example application for the IoT Central configuration
+3. Configure the example application for the IoT Central configuration

 ## 4. Push data to a FHIR Server
-> a.
-Set up IoMT connector to read from IoT Central
+1. Set up IoMT connector to read from IoT Central
-> b.
-Set up Azure API for FHIR
+2. Set up Azure API for FHIR c.
-> c.
 Send data to Azure API for FHIR

 ## 5. Visualize sensor data

-> a.
-Set up Power App
+1. Set up Power App
-> b.
-Visualize temperature sensor data on Power App
+2. Visualize temperature sensor data on Power App